A-N-O-D-E-R/workflow/README.md

 ##### Step 2: Create an object to persist Workflow data

-Please refer to the file `com.altar.workflow.sample.SampleDao.java` in the test folder.
+Please refer to the file `com.anode.workflow.sample.SampleDao.java` in the test folder.

 This object is used by Workflow to read from / to the data store.
 The data store may be an RDBMS, a NoSQL or for simple testing even a file system.
 In our sample, this object reads and writes from / to a file system.